jongio/azureclicredentialcontainer/README.md

 ## Running AzureCliCredential in Kubernetes

 I'm running Docker Desktop and WSL2.
+The following is for that configuration.
+If you are using a different setup and can't get this to work, then let me know and I should be able to help you get it all setup.

-Standard Kubernetes hostPath based volume mounts do not currently work with this setup, so you need to do the following:
+Standard Kubernetes hostPath based volume mounts do not currently work with Docker Desktop and WSL2, so you need to do the following:

+Create a directory in the /mnt/wsl folder to mount to, then mount from ${HOME}/.azure to that folder.
+I don't exactly know why this is required, but it works.
+Here's more info if you are interested in researching it: [Kubernetes Volumes not correctly mounted with WSL2](https://github.com/docker/for-win/issues/5325#issuecomment-645859528)

 ```bash
 mkdir /mnt/wsl/.azure